You can read Part I here.

-Brigadier “Mad Mike” Calvert’s second recommendation, raise an unconventional force to hunt the Communist Terrorists (CTs) in their jungle hideouts, became the Ferret Force.
+Brigadier “Mad Mike” Calvert’s second recommendation was to raise an unconventional force to hunt the Communist Terrorists (CTs) in their jungle hideouts.
+This became the Ferret Force.

 Named after the predator that wolfs down rats (the CTs being the rats in this case), the Ferret Force consisted of both soldiers and civilians.
-The addition of civilians gave them an organic intelligence capability, for most of them were Chinese who’d resisted Communism’s lures.
+The addition of civilians gave them an organic intelligence capability since most of them were Chinese who’d resisted Communism’s lures.

 Lt.
 Col Walter Walker jumpstarted the unit in July 1948.